Mike A. Myers Stadium: Events hosted

-The stadium hosted the 2002 NCAA Women's Soccer Championship, the 2004 NCAA Men's and Women's Outdoor Track and Field Championships, and the 2003 Big 12 Conference Outdoor Championship.
-In April 2018, the NCAA awarded the 2019 and 2020 NCAA Men's & Women's Outdoor Track & Field Championships to the University of Texas at Austin.
+The stadium hosted the 2002 NCAA Women's Soccer Championship, the 2004, 2019 and 2023 NCAA Men's and Women's Outdoor Track and Field Championships, and the 2003 Big 12 Conference Outdoor Championship.

 Layout

 The stadium track is a nine lane European oval, with straightaways of 82 meters and curves of 118 meters in length, which creates a longer, smoother curve than the typical 100 m-by-100 m configuration.
 This smoother curve has given the track a reputation as one of the fastest tracks in the United States, if not the world.
 The field events area consists of several throwing circles, dual jump lanes, and two high jump aprons.

 The facility also houses a 21200 sqft field house consisting of a press box, locker rooms for the UT track and soccer teams, visitors' and officials locker rooms, a specialized training room, and a lounge for track and soccer athletes and coaches.
 There is a scoreboard at each end of the stadium, and full lighting allows events to be conducted at night.
 On the west side of the stadium stands a 1,200-space parking garage.